MoinApp/moinapp-api/README.md

 The Moin API consists of REST endpoints and a WebSockets server.
 Every request is JSON or contains JSON data.

-Endpoints which are marked with **requires session** (surprisingly) require a session.
+Endpoints which are marked with "**Requires session.**" (surprisingly) require a session.
 You can obtain a session with the sign in and register endpoints (described later in this document).
 A session is a token string you get from the server.
 You have to include it as a query-parameter (`session`).

 The live server is running at http://moinapp.herokuapp.com.
 It should be running the master branch of http://github.com/MoinApp/moinapp-server/ although this is not guaranteed.